Bâtiment ravitailleur de forces: Description

 The ships have a length of 194 m, a beam of 27.4 m and a draught of 9 m.
 They have a displacement of 16000 t empty and 31000 t at full load.
 They are powered by diesel-electric propulsion and have a crew of 130 with accommodations for up to 60 passengers.
 The vessels have capacity for 13000 m3 of fuel.

 Up to four ships are scheduled to be commissioned in the French Navy as replacement for the Durance-class tankers.
 On 18 May 2020, the navy published the names intended for the ships, which honour preeminent French naval engineers: Jacques Chevallier, Jacques Stosskopf, Louis-Émile Bertin and Gustave Zédé.

-Defensive weapons will include the Simbad-RC system firing Mistral Mk3 surface-to-air missiles (for at least the first ship in the series) and two 40CT cannon.
+Defensive weapons include the Simbad-RC system firing Mistral Mk3 surface-to-air missiles and two 40CT cannon.
 The first guns of the type were installed on Jacques Chevallier in February 2023.
 In March it was confirmed that two Simbad-RC short-range SAM/SSM systems had been installed on the ship, on a platform located behind the bridge.
 This was said to represent the first deployment of the Simbad-RC system variant with the French Navy.